cpacilio/marvel_continuity/README.md

 - #512-513 (_Spider-Man helps Johnny_)
 - #514-516 (_FF vs the Wizard_)
 - #517-524 (_Galactus takes Johnny as his new herald, Sue and Johnny temporarily swap powers_)

+The books of Doom #1-6

+Submariner: The depths #1-5

 #536-537 (_Doom frees himself from Hell, Thor's hammer falls on Earth_)